N26: History

+Following a 2024 audit, the Federal Financial Supervisory Authority assigned a supervisor for N26 on 15 December 2025 and imposed several business restrictions, including a ban on new mortgage loans in the Netherlands and a requirement to increase financial reserves.
+This regulatory pressure coincided with a major leadership restructuring: Maximilian Tayenthal stepped down from his operational duties as co-CEO on 31 December 2025.
+In April 2026, Mike Dargan took over as the new CEO, replacing the previous leadership duo of Marcus Mosen and Tayenthal to lead the bank's strategic "cleanup".

 Company

-According to N26 it employs more than 1,500 people at its locations in Amsterdam, Berlin, Barcelona, Belgrade, Madrid, Milan, Paris, Vienna, New York, Greece and São Paulo.
+According to N26 it employs more than 1,600 people at its locations in Amsterdam, Berlin, Barcelona, Belgrade, Madrid, Milan, Paris, Vienna, New York, Greece and São Paulo.

 In 2025, N26 announced the departure of its co-founders from executive management.
 Valentin Stalf stepped down as co-chief executive in August, while Maximilian Tayenthal is expected to leave his role by the end of the year.
 Andreas Dombret, a former Deutsche Bundesbank executive board member, has been nominated as chair of the supervisory board, pending regulatory approval.
 Marcus Mosen, the current chair, will assume the position of co-chief executive.

 As of August 2025, Valentin Stalf and Maximilian Tayenthal together retained ownership of roughly one-fifth of N26's equity.